ImmersiveFusion/if-apm-documentation-http/docs/visualize/client-3d/index.md

 {!template/coming-soon.mdp!}

 The 3D Client is the primary visualization and analysis tool for Immersive APM.
-The 3D Client brings your data to life and gives you the power to explore your environment and application execution in Real-Time or, time-travel back to any past application load and explore the detailed, full picture of your landscape when past errors occurred.
-It is an unique data-visualization tool that brings your application and its operations to life.
-Users can immerse themselves into the application and experience the fusion of ambient application activity information, high-level and and granular details of application state and health as well as real-time and historic summary and analysis.
+The 3D Client brings your data to life and gives you the power to explore your environment and application execution in Real-Time, or time-travel back to any past application load for exploring the details, full-picture of your landscape when past errors occurred.
+It is a unique data visualization tool that brings your application and its operations to life.
+Users can immerse themselves into the application and experience the fusion of ambient application activity information; high-level, and granular details of application state, real-time and previous health, summary, and analysis.

 !!! note "Pro-tip"
     Pressing `F1` inside the 3D client will toggle basic help information to be displayed.